 In public opinion as much as in academic discussion, coats of arms are often perceived as nothing but a means to identify the makers, patrons or owners of documents, art objects and archaeological remains, which fosters an understanding of heraldry as a mere ancillary science.
 This restricted perspective on the usefulness of coats of arms for historical research is encouraged by a misunderstanding of the work of heraldists whose studies are too often misread as contributions to historical research, missing the fact that their purpose is quite another one, namely the coats of arms as such.
 When accepting the fact that historians and heraldists are following different purposes with different questions and methods of their own, however, a huge variety of collaboration is becoming a possibility.

-Goal of the Blog
+Aims of this Blog

 This blog shall serve several purposes: It shall contribute to reveal the incredible potential of heraldic sources for modern approaches in historical science and help to put it to use.
 Hence, it shall offer a platform to scholars in social and cultural history to communicate and share ideas, inspirations and observations on this field and provide a place to advertise new initiatives, to present current projects and, above all, to read about and to discuss.
 Further, it shall be a place of exchange between historians and heraldists, offering the chance to benefit from the respective competences of each other.
 It shall also help scholars who wish to study heraldry from a cultural-historical perspective by providing practical tools, interesting links and resourceful databases.